Skip to content

 apm install code-review@acme-plugins

-APM resolves the plugin name against the marketplace index, fetches the underlying Git repository, and installs it as a standard APM dependency.
+APM resolves the plugin name against the marketplace index, fetches the underlying Git repository using the resolved ref, and installs it as a standard APM dependency.
 The resolved source appears in apm.yml and apm.lock.yaml just like any direct dependency.

 For full apm install options, see CLI Commands.